Luiserebii/Maximum-Solidity-Environment/README.md

 * LGTM is even easier to setup; just head to [lgtm.com](https://lgtm.com/) and setup a new account
 * Add your project by copy-pasting the GitHub repository URL over
-* Wait for it to build and analyze; you should get a notification via email when it's finished!
+* Wait for it to build and analyze; this can take some time.
+You should get a notification via email when it's finished!

 #### Finishing touches